-We have nothing to report in respect of the following matters in relation to which the ISAs (UK & I) require us to report to you where:
+We have nothing to report in respect of the following matters in relation to which the ISAs (UK) require us to report to you where:

-- the directors' use of the going concern basis of accounting in the preparation of the Solvency and Financial Condition Report is not appropriate; or - the directors have not disclosed in the Solvency and Financial Condition Report any identified material uncertainties that may cast significant doubt about the company's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the Solvency and Financial Condition Report is authorised for issue.
+- the Directors' use of the going concern basis of accounting in the preparation of the Solvency and Financial Condition Report is not appropriate; or - the Directors have not disclosed in the Solvency and Financial Condition Report any identified material uncertainties that may cast significant doubt about the company's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the Solvency and Financial Condition Report is authorised for issue.

-Emphasis of Matter - Basis of Accounting
+Emphasis of Matter - Basis of Accounting & Restriction on Use

 We draw attention to the 'Valuation for solvency purposes', 'Capital Management' and other relevant disclosures sections of the Solvency and Financial Condition Report, which describe the basis of accounting.
 The Solvency and Financial Condition Report is prepared in compliance with the financial reporting provisions of the PRA Rules and Solvency II regulations, and therefore in accordance with a special purpose financial reporting framework.
-The Solvency and Financial Condition Report is required to be published, and intended users include but are not limited to the Prudential Regulation Authority.
-As a result, the Solvency and Financial Condition Report may not be suitable for another purpose.
-Our opinion is not modified in respect of these matters.
+As a result, the Solvency and Financial Condition Report is required to be published, and intended users include but are not limited to the Prudential Regulation Authority.